-The pea puffer may occasionally circle other pea puffers with their tail curved.
-This is a normal sign of defence and short-lived spats are quite common.
+The Pea Puffers may occasionally circle other Pea Puffers with their tail curved.
+This is a normal sign of defense and short-lived spats are quite common.
 This behaviour can also be observed when the fish is investigating an unfamiliar object.

-The pea puffer will rarely take to flake food or pellets or show any interest in freeze-dried foods and because of this, it is important to ensure that the pea puffer received a varied diet of the correct foods.
+The Pea Puffers will rarely take to flake food or pellets or show any interest in freeze-dried foods and because of this, it is important to ensure that the Pea Puffers receive a varied diet of the correct foods.
 Live and frozen foods are usually excitedly devoured.